-Cashier's checks (3.2% convenience fee is added to payment) Ministry checks Money orders (3.2% convenience fee is added to payment) Cash (Please do not mail cash payments.
-3.2% convenience fee is added to payment) We do not accept Personal checks
+Cashier's checks

+Ministry checks

+Money orders

+Cash (Please do not mail cash payments.)

+We do not accept Personal checks

 Credit/Debit Card payments may be processed online through the student's Populi account.
 We accept American Express, Discover, MasterCard or Visa.
 Payments must reach the Valor Finance Office by 5:00 p.m. on or before the due date.
-3.2% convenience fee is added to your payment.
 Late fees are assessed if payments are not received on time.
 Prospective students can pay enrollment fees and additional application fees through the Finance Office.